 Q. Why do some congregations read the Akdamut poem at the beginning of K’riat HaTorah on Shavu’ot?

 A. So awesome were the events described in the reading that the poet, the 11th century Ashkenazi cantor, Meir ben Yitzhak, was inspired to put his feelings into words.
-Written in Aramaic, Akdamut praises God who gave Israel the Torah, describes how the nations try to entice the Jews away, and ends with a lyrical account of the messianic era with the banquet of the leviathan.
+Written in Aramaic, Akdamut praises God who gave Israel the Torah, describes how the nations try to entice the Jews away, and says that we are ready for martyrdom to defend our faith.
+It ends with a lyrical account of the messianic era with the banquet of the leviathan.

 The poem commences (in David de Sola Pool’s translation),